Search

 Early Season Tomato

 60 days.
 Solanum lycopersicum.
 Open Pollinated.
 Matt's Wild Cherry Tomato.
-This early maturing plant produces high yields of small ¼ to ½ oz red cherry tomatoes.
-They are very sweet and the flavor is superior.
+This early-maturing plant produces high yields of small ¼ to ½ oz red cherry tomatoes.
+They are very sweet, and the flavor is superior.
 Perfect for salads and snacks.
 Tomatoes grow in clusters.
-Suitable for hydroponics gardening.
+Suitable for hydroponic gardening.
 An excellent choice for home gardens.
 A variety from Hidalgo, Mexico.
 Disease Resistant: EB, LB.
 Indeterminate.

 Lot No: 100539